 - When a request within a change set fails, the change set response is not represented using the multipart/mixed media type.
-Instead, a single response, using the application/http media type and optionally a Content-Transfer-Encoding header with a value of binary, is returned that applies to all requests in the change set and MUST be formatted according to the Error Handling defined for the particular response format. - When an error occurs processing a request and the odata.continue-on-error preference is not specified, processing of the batch is terminated and the error response is the last part of the multi-part response. - Asynchronously processed batch requests can return interim results and end with a 202 Accepted as the last part of the multi-part response.
+Instead, a single response, using the application/http media type, is returned that applies to all requests in the change set and MUST be formatted according to the Error Handling defined for the particular response format. - When an error occurs processing a request and the continue-on-error preference is not specified, processing of the batch is terminated and the error response is the last part of the multi-part response. - Asynchronously processed batch requests can return interim results and end with a 202 Accepted as the last part of the multi-part response.